nikgraf/vault-playground/Readme.md

 # First Steps with Vault

-After walking through the interactive tutorial https://vaultproject.io/#/demo/0 I wanted to play a bit more to understand how vault works & documented my process.
+After walking through the interactive tutorial https://vaultproject.io/#/demo/0 @TizianoPerrucci & I wanted to play a bit more to understand how vault works & documented my process.

 Feel free to add any important addition or provide feedback.